APA Style Guide

 - Center the title References at the top of a new page.

 - Double space throughout your paper, including your reference list.

 - Start the first line of each entry at the left margin, and use a hanging indent of 1/2 inch for subsequent lines within an entry.
-[In WORD 2007, use Paragraph>Special> Hanging]
+[In MS Word, use Paragraph>Special> Hanging]

 - Use italics for titles of books and journals.
 Remember to carry the italics through the punctuation following the title (and volume number for journals).